ddns-so/docs/README.md

 }
 ```

-As shown in the figure 'image dot. png', the setting interface of the DOT background
+As shown in the figure1, the setting interface of the DOT background
 <p align="center"><img src="image-dot.png" /></p>
-<p align="center">image-dot.png: the setting interface of the DOT background</p>
+<p align="center">figure1: the setting interface of the DOT background</p>